mckennapsean/code-examples/Scheme/README.md

 Compiling & Running Code
 ------------------------

-download DrRacket to run programs in Scheme
+Download DrRacket to run programs in Scheme.